highcharts/node-export-server/README.md

 - `HIGHCHARTS_POOL_ENABLE_REAPER`: Whether or not to evict workers after a certain time period.
 - `HIGHCHARTS_POOL_BENCHMARKING`: Enable benchmarking.
 - `HIGHCHARTS_POOL_LISTEN_TO_PROCESS_EXITS`: Set to false in order to skip attaching process.exit handlers.

+### Logging config
 - `HIGHCHARTS_LOG_LEVEL`: The log level (0: silent, 1: error, 2: warning, 3: notice, 4: verbose).
 - `HIGHCHARTS_LOG_FILE`: A name of a log file.
 The --logDest also needs to be set to enable file logging.
 - `HIGHCHARTS_LOG_DEST`: The path to store log files.
 Also enables file logging.

+### UI config
 - `HIGHCHARTS_UI_ENABLE`: Enables the UI for the export server.
 - `HIGHCHARTS_UI_ROUTE`: The route to attach the UI to.

+### Other config
 - `HIGHCHARTS_NO_LOGO`: Skip printing the logo on a startup.
 Will be replaced by a simple text.

+### Proxy config
 - `PROXY_SERVER_HOST`: The host of the proxy server to use if exists.
 - `PROXY_SERVER_PORT`: The port of the proxy server to use if exists.
 - `PROXY_SERVER_TIMEOUT`: The timeout for the proxy server to use if exists.

+## Command Line Arguments

+To supply command line arguments, add them as flags when running the application:
+`highcharts-export-server --flag1 value --flag2 value ...`

+_Available options:_

+- `--infile`: The input file name along with a type (json or svg).
+It can be a correct JSON or SVG file (defaults to `false`).
+- `--instr`: An input in a form of a stringified JSON or SVG file.
+Overrides the --infile (defaults to `false`).
+- `--options`: An alias for the --instr option (defaults to `false`).
+- `--outfile`: The output filename along with a type (jpeg, png, pdf or svg).
+Ignores the --type flag (defaults to `false`).
+- `--type`: The format of the file to export to.
+Can be jpeg, png, pdf or svg (defaults to `png`).
+- `--constr`: The constructor to use.
+Can be chart, stockChart, mapChart or ganttChart (defaults to `chart`).
+- `--height`: The height of the exported chart.
+Overrides the option in the chart settings (defaults to `600`).
+- `--width`: The width of the exported chart.
+Overrides the option in the chart settings (defaults to `400`).
+- `--scale`: The scale of the exported chart.
+Ranges between 1 and 5 (defaults to `1`).
+- `--globalOptions`: A stringified JSON or a filename with options to be passed into the Highcharts.setOptions (defaults to `false`).
+- `--themeOptions`: A stringified JSON or a filename with theme options to be passed into the Highcharts.setOptions (defaults to `false`).
+- `--batch`: Starts a batch job.
+A string that contains input/output pairs: "in=out;in=out;.." (defaults to `false`).
+- `--allowCodeExecution`: If set to true, allow for the execution of arbitrary code when exporting (defaults to `false`).
+- `--allowFileResources`: Allow injecting resources from the filesystem.
+Has no effect when running as a server (defaults to `true`).
+- `--customCode`: Custom code to be called before chart initialization.
+Can be a function, a code that will be wrapped within a function or a filename with the js extension (defaults to `false`).
+- `--callback`: A JavaScript function to run on construction.
+Can be a function or a filename with the js extension (defaults to `false`).
+- `--resources`: An additional resource in a form of stringified JSON.
+It can contains files, js and css sections (defaults to `false`).
+- `--loadConfig`: A file that contains a pre-defined config to use (defaults to `false`).
+- `--createConfig`: Allows to set options through a prompt and save in a provided config file (defaults to `false`).
+- `--enableServer`: If set to true, starts a server on 0.0.0.0 (defaults to `false`).
+- `--host`: The hostname of the server.
+Also starts a server listening on the supplied hostname (defaults to `0.0.0.0`).
+- `--port`: The port to use for the server.
+Defaults to 7801 (defaults to `7801`).
+- `--enableSsl`: Enables the SSL protocol (defaults to `false`).
+- `--sslForced`: If set to true, forces the server to only serve over HTTPS (defaults to `false`).
+- `--sslPort`: The port on which to run the SSL server (defaults to `443`).
+- `--certPath`: The path to the SSL certificate/key (defaults to ``).
+- `--enableRateLimiting`: Enables rate limiting (defaults to `false`).
+- `--maxRequests`: Max requests allowed in a one minute (defaults to `10`).
+- `--skipKey`: Allows bypassing the rate limiter and should be provided with skipToken argument (defaults to ``).
+- `--skipToken`: Allows bypassing the rate limiter and should be provided with skipKey argument (defaults to ``).
+- `--initialWorkers`: The number of initial workers to spawn (defaults to `4`).
+- `--maxWorkers`: The number of max workers to spawn (defaults to `4`).
+- `--workLimit`: The pieces of work that can be performed before restarting process (defaults to `60`).
+- `--queueSize`: The size of the request overflow queue (defaults to `5`).
+- `--timeoutThreshold`: The number of milliseconds before timing out (defaults to `30000`).
+- `--acquireTimeout`: The number of milliseconds to wait for acquiring a resource (defaults to `3000`).
+- `--reaper`: Whether or not to evict workers after a certain time period (defaults to `true`).
+- `--benchmarking`: Enable benchmarking (defaults to `true`).
+- `--listenToProcessExits`: Set to false in order to skip attaching process.exit handlers (defaults to `true`).
+- `--logLevel`: The log level (0: silent, 1: error, 2: warning, 3: notice, 4: verbose) (defaults to `4`).
+- `--logFile`: A name of a log file.
+The --logDest also needs to be set to enable file logging (defaults to `highcharts-export-server.log`).
+- `--logDest`: The path to store log files.
+Also enables file logging (defaults to `log/`).
+- `--enableUi`: Enables the UI for the export server (defaults to `false`).
+- `--uiRoute`: The route to attach the UI to (defaults to `/`).
+- `--noLogo`: Skip printing the logo on a startup.
+Will be replaced by a simple text (defaults to `false`).

+## Loading Custom JSON Config

+Loading an additional JSON configuration file can be done by using the `--loadConfig <filepath>` option.
+Such a JSON can be created manually or through a prompt called by the `--createConfig` option.

 # Tips, Tricks & Notes